Personal profile

 Overview

-Rob is Reader in Music at the University of Hertfordshire, the group leader for Creative Arts Practice Research Group and a founder member of Arts:Sci.
+Rob is Reader in Music at the University of Hertfordshire, a composer working in interdisciplinary practices and a founder member and co-leader of the ArtSci Lab.

 He has been active as a composer involved in concert hall and installation art since the 1990's.
 His works have been commissioned by many of the worlds leading festivals including the St Magnus Festival, Orkney (Sir Peter Maxwell-Davies), Huddersfield Contemporary Music Festival and Bath International Festival.

 Working as a composer, sound designer and programmer, Rob has a passionate interest in how sound behaves acoustically and has developed a number of techniques for controlling and building virtual spaces for use within live performance and installation.
 As well as creating generative, responsive and interactive installation audio works, he regularly performs live - focusing on a transparent relationship between technology, audience and performer.
-Performances over the past ten years have included the Huddersfield Contemporary Music Festival 2013, Kings Place and Frome Festival 2014.
-Rob is part of the collaborative team with Simeon Nelson and 2016 saw work commencing on their new Wellcome Trust funded (£150k) project Cosmoscope for the 2017 Durham Lumiere and the 2018 London Lumiere.
-In 2017 they were awarded a commission by Modus Operandi (with funds provided by an anonomous donor) to create Hydrosiren - a mobile, floating and singing sculpture.
+Performances have included the Huddersfield Contemporary Music Festival and Kings Place.
+Rob is part of the collaborative team with Simeon Nelson and Nick Rothwell producing large-scale audio-visual sculptures.
+In 2016 their Wellcome Trust funded project Cosmoscope was presented at the 2017 Durham Lumiere and the 2018 London Lumiere.
+In 2017 Godman and Nelson were awarded a commission by Modus Operandi (with funds provided by an anonomous donor) to create Hydrosiren - a mobile, floating and singing sculpture.
 The work traversed its way up and down the Grand Union Canal, near Meanwhile Gardens, London.

 He has a long list of awards ranging from The Royal Philharmonic Society Prize for Composition to many ACE funded commissions.